-- 3.3 Procedures.
+3.3 Procedures.
 In the event that the Company proposes to undertake an issuance of New Securities, it shall give to each Investor a written notice, given in accordance with Section 5.5, of its intention to issue New Securities (the "Notice"), describing the type of New Securities and the price and the general terms upon which the Company proposes to issue such New Securities.
 Each Investor shall have fifteen (15) days from the date such Notice is delivered to such Investor, as determined pursuant to Section 5.5 based upon the manner or method of notice, to agree in writing to purchase all or any portion of such Investor's Pro Rata Share of such New Securities for the price and upon the general terms specified in the Notice by giving written notice to the Company and stating therein the quantity of New Securities to be purchased (not to exceed such Investor's Pro Rata Share).
 At the expiration of such fifteen (15) day period, the Company shall promptly notify each Investor that elects to purchase or acquire all the shares available to it (each, a "Fully Exercising Investor") of any other Investor's failure to do likewise.
-During the ten (10) day period commencing after the Company has given such notice, each Fully Exercising Investor may, by giving notice to the Company, elect to purchase or acquire, in addition to the number of shares specified above, up to that portion of the New Securities for which Investors were entitled to subscribe but that were not subscribed for by the Investors which is equal to the proportion that the number of shares of Common Stock issued or issuable upon conversion of the Shares owned by such Fully Exercising Investor then held, by such Fully Exercising Investors who wish to purchase such unsubscribed shares. - 3.4 Failure to Exercise.
+During the ten (10) day period commencing after the Company has given such notice, each Fully Exercising Investor may, by giving notice to the Company, elect to purchase or acquire, in addition to the number of shares specified above, up to that portion of the New Securities for which Investors were entitled to subscribe but that were not subscribed for by the Investors which is equal to the proportion that the number of shares of Common Stock issued or issuable upon conversion of the Shares owned by such Fully Exercising Investor then held, by such Fully Exercising Investor bears to the Common Stock issued and held, or issuable (directly or indirectly) upon conversion of the Shares then held, by all Fully Exercising Investors who wish to purchase such unsubscribed shares.

+3.4 Failure to Exercise.
 In the event that the Investors fail to exercise in full the right of first refusal with respect to all of the New Securities (including pursuant to over-allotment rights) within such fifteen (15) day period and, in the case of any Fully Exercising Investor, the additional ten (10) day period, then the Company shall have one hundred twenty (120) days thereafter to sell the New Securities with respect to which the Investors' rights of first refusal hereunder were not exercised, at the price and upon general terms not materially more favorable to the purchasers thereof than specified in the Company's Notice to the Investors.
 In the event that the Company has not issued and sold the New Securities within such one hundred twenty (120) day period, then the Company shall not thereafter issue or sell any New Securities without again first offering such New Securities to the Investors pursuant to this Section 3.